 After you’ve ensured you have all the basic website elements working flawlessly, it’s time to optimize your website with killer features.
 Below is a list of the must-have elements of a highly converting website and how to use them.

 The ability to book a session with a psychologist without any extra actions is your unique selling proposition.
 A 2020 patient access journey report by Kyruus showed that 48% of patients prefer to schedule appointments by phone; however, 43% of patients now prefer to book online, and this percentage continues to rise each year.

-The ExpertBox widget can help you attract website visitors without any hassle and right when they need you.
-It’s easy to add it to your website, customize the color, and choose the widget position and a built-in payment system to be sure you’ll get paid in case of a no-show or cancellation.
+The ExpertBox booking page can help you attract website visitors without any hassle and right when they need you.
+It’s easy to add it to your website, customize the color, and choose the booking page position and a built-in payment system to be sure you’ll get paid in case of a no-show or cancellation.

 A clear call to action (CTA) is the driving force for your website.
 A CTA is an invitation to take a specific action.
 It’s one of the key elements that convert prospects into clients.
 Be clear with what action your prospects need to take or what they’ll receive as a result of clicking a button.
 For example, a CTA might be a button saying “Book a session now,” “Send me prices,” “Download a mental health checklist,” or “Join a webinar.”
 Never leave the standard “Click here” or “Learn more” text — it’s not informative and doesn’t motivate a user to take action.

 Depending on the location on your website and the purpose of a CTA button, you can link it to your contact form or to relevant content.

 Contact information and a contact form is the second most looked-for element on a website.
 Sixty-four percent of respondents to 2015 B2B Web Usability Report want to see contact information on a site.
 A visible link to the contact page helps establish credibility and trust.

 Besides a contact page, you should have a contact form on every website page so your visitors can contact you whenever they need.